Information on the profession of landscape architect

 Many fields of work await in public administrations: Open space development concepts, management of public green spaces, climate adaptation measures, citizen participation.
 Public authorities are also facing a generational change and are looking for skilled personnel.
 For a higher administrative career, you should complete a regional planning or urban planning traineeship after graduation.

-Self-employment can be a very interesting career move, often after several years as an employee.
-Either you join an existing company as a partner or you start your own design firm.
-This requires a "sense" of business requirements, above-average commitment and a clear idea of direction, for example through a specialized offering.
-In the following PDF, young office founders talk about their experiences.
+Self-employment can be a very interesting career move, often after several years as an employee:r.
+Either you join an existing company as a partner:in or you start your own design firm.
+This requires a "sense" of business management requirements, above-average commitment and a clear idea of direction, for example through a specialized offering.
+In the following PDF, young office founders report on their experiences.

 bdla supports self-employment